-Your retainers should be cleaned every night by rinsing it with warm water, or with cleaners that are especially formulated for retainers.
 Denture cleaners also work.
-Some retainers can also be cleaned by brushing them using a soft-bristled toothbrush and tiny amount of toothpaste – ask your orthodontist if your retainer is suitable for this method.
+Some retailers can also be cleaned by brushing them using a soft-bristled toothbrush and a tiny amount of toothpaste – ask your orthodontist if your retainer is suitable for this method.

 If you wear your retainer 24/7, be sure to clean it every now and then to prevent bacterial buildup.

-Always follow your orthodontist’s recommendations to make sure that all the time and resources you’ve spent for your orthodontic treatment will all be worth it.
+Always follow your Orthodontics recommendations to make sure that all the time and resources you’ve spent on your orthodontic treatment will all be worth it.